 Verse 16: "He said to him a second time, "Simon, son of John, do you love me?"
 He said to him, "Yes, Lord; you know that I love you."
 He said to him, "Tend my sheep."

-Again, Jesus asks Peter if he loves him with an agape love, and again, Peter, not understanding, answers that he loves Him, (but his answer indicates a phileo love).
+Again, Jesus asks if Peter's love is agape love, and Peter, not understanding, answers that he loves Him, (but his answer indicates phileo love).

 Jesus again orders Peter into service.